Robert Montgomery (actor)

 Robert Montgomery (/mɒntˈɡʌməri/; born Henry Montgomery Jr.; May 21, 1904 – September 27, 1981) was an American actor, director, and producer.
 He began his acting career on the stage, but was soon hired by MGM.
-Initially assigned roles in comedies, he soon proved he was able to handle dramatic ones as well.
+Initially assigned roles in comedies, he soon proved he was able to handle dramatic ones, as well.
 He appeared in a wide variety of roles, such as the weak-willed prisoner Kent in The Big House (1930), the psychotic Danny in Night Must Fall (1937), and Joe, the boxer mistakenly sent to Heaven in Here Comes Mr. Jordan (1941).
 The last two earned him nominations for the Academy Award for Best Actor.

 During World War II, he drove ambulances in France until the Dunkirk evacuation.
 When the United States entered the war on December 8, 1941, he enlisted in the Navy, and was present at the invasion at Normandy.
-After the war, he returned to Hollywood, where he worked in both films and, later, in television.
+After the war, he returned to Hollywood, where he worked in both films, and later, in television.
 He was also the father of actress Elizabeth Montgomery.

 Early life

-Henry Montgomery Jr. was born in Fishkill Landing, New York (now Beacon, New York), to Henry Montgomery and his wife, Mary Weed Montgomery (née Barney), and was of Scottish and Scots-Irish heritage.
-His father was president of the New York Rubber Company, and committed suicide in 1922 by jumping off the Brooklyn Bridge, when the family's fortune was gone.
+Henry Montgomery, Jr., was born in Fishkill Landing, New York (now Beacon, New York), to Henry Montgomery and his wife, Mary Weed Montgomery (née Barney), and was of Scottish and Scots-Irish heritage.
+His father was president of the New York Rubber Company, and jumped to his death off the Brooklyn Bridge in 1922.